skowrxn/sudoku-solver-api/README.md

     - `src/utils/all_different.py` — a utility function to check whether an array has unique elements
     - `src/solvers/sat_solver.py` — checking whether sudoku has a unique solution using SAT
     - `api.py` - handling various requests
-- [ ] use `api.py` to run your service locally
+- [ ] run `api.py` to run your service locally if you are using your local computer:
-    - check the swagger
+    - check the swagger via `http://127.0.0.1:8000/docs`
 - [ ] use `render.com` to run your service public
-    - instructions will be available in few minutes
+    - instructions are availabe via [wiki](https://gitlab.com/agh-courses/24/wp/lab-12/-/wikis/home)
 - [ ] keep your code tidy by running `ruff format` and `ruff check` or using vs code `ruff` extension
     - bobot won't give points if your file is not well formatted